davidbowland/form-submit/README.md

       *includes user assistance*
    * `time` - Field requires a time in the format `HH24:MM`
       *includes user assistance*
+   * `radio` - Radio button group that requires a selection

 * `data-form-submit-error-msg`
    * `?` - Message to display when `data-form-submit-required` or `data-form-submit-regex` fails